bioinformatics-ua/dicoogle/README.md

 Before building, please make sure that your system contains the following tools:

- - Java JDK, either Oracle or OpenJDK (at least version 7; JDK 8 is recommended)
+ - Java JDK, either Oracle or OpenJDK (at least version 7; JDK 8 is recommended; note that JDK 9 or higher is only supported in Dicoogle 3)
  - Maven 3
- - [Node.js](https://nodejs.org/en/download/) (at least version 4; LTS or Stable versions are recommended) and npm (at least version 2)

  1. Retrieve the full source code from this repository: `git clone https://github.com/bioinformatics-ua/dicoogle.git`
  2. Navigate to the project's base directory, and build the parent Maven project by calling `mvn install`.
-    - Note: if you want, you can skip the npm part: `mvn install -Dskip.npm`
+    - Note: this will also build the web application with an embedded Node.js and npm.
+If you want to handle building the webapp yourself, you can skip this part: `mvn install -Dskip.installnodenpm -Dskip.npm`
  3. The resulting jar file can be found in "./dicoogle/target".